gtpedrosa/gtpedrosa.github.io/content/blog/2021-11-30-patterns-in-circle-of-fiths.md

 ## 1.Notes Interwined {#1-dot-notes-interwined}

 Notice how by starting at ****F****, it is possible to spot the following sequence: F\_G\_A\_B.
-The underscores just mean that a not is missing (is skipped).
+The underscores just mean that a note is skipped.
 The interesting part is that you can fill the gaps with another sequence: <span class="underline">C\_D\_E</span>, yielding the full sequence FCGDAEB.
 So 7/12 notes of the circle are easily spotted as the white notes on the piano.
 But what about the other 5/12?

 ## 2.Accidental Simmetry {#2-dot-accidental-simmetry}